 The Rankins apparently separated sometime before 1940.
 That year, when the federal census was taken, Lizzie headed a household with her son and daughter, living next door to her parents in Nicholson Township.
-John Rice, a 33-year-old Wisconsin-born road construction laborer, was a lodger in the household.
+Lizzie's future husband John Rice, a 33-year-old Wisconsin-born road construction laborer, was a lodger in her household at the time.

-Bill boarded in 1940 in the home of Dakota (Piper) Efaw and her son Robert on North Water Street in Masontown.
+Also in 1940, Bill boarded in the residence of Dakota (Piper) Efaw ( ? - ? ) and her son Robert on North Water Street in Masontown.
 His occupation was recorded as "fireman - steam shovel."

 To earn financial support for herself, the single Lizzie worked as a housekeeper and was a member of the Christian Temple of God Church of Uniontown.

 The Rices lived in Masontown, Fayette County.
-They adopted a daughter, Edna Wilson, who resided in Racine, Racine County, Wisconsin, circa 1979.
+They adopted a daughter, Edna Wilson, who in 1979 resided in Racine, Racine County, WI.